200percentmicky/chadmusic/docs/setup/configuration.md

 Deletes any slash commands that are no longer valid to the bot.
 Do not use this variable if you have multiple programs controlling one bot account.

 ## Adding Cookies
 Starting in 2023.5.0, a new cookie system has been implemented replacing the `YOUTUBE_COOKIE` variable.
 This method should be easier to implement for your use case, but is completely optional.
-ALso, with the new cookie system, you're not just limited to one cookie.
+Also, with the new cookie system, you're not just limited to one cookie.
 The new system will allow you to use more than one cookie!
 You can learn more on how to use the new cookie system by following the guide below.

 [Using cookies](https://distube.js.org/#/docs/DisTube/main/general/cookie){ .md-button }